Patsy Cline: Family

 Cline's mother Hilda Hensley continued living in Winchester, Virginia, following her daughter's death.
 She rented out the family's childhood home on South Kent Street and lived across the street.
 Following Cline's death, Hensley briefly spent time raising her two grandchildren in Virginia.
 Hensley maintained a closet full of her daughter's stage costumes, including a sequined dress Cline wore while performing in Las Vegas in 1962.
 She worked as a seamstress and made many of her daughter's stage costumes.

 Cline's father Samuel Hensley died of lung cancer in 1956.
 Hensley had deserted the family in 1947.
 Shortly before his death, upon learning that he was gravely ill, Cline said to her mother, "Mama, I know what-all he did, but it seems he's real sick and may not make it.
 In spite of everything, I want to visit him."
 Cline and her mother visited him at a hospital in Martinsburg, West Virginia.

 Cline had two surviving children at the time of her own death: Julie Simadore and Allen Randolph "Randy" Dick.
 Julie has been a significant factor in keeping her mother's legacy alive.
 She has appeared at numerous public appearances in support of her mother's music and career.
 Following the death of Julie's father in 2015, she helped open a museum dedicated to Cline in Nashville.
 Julie has few memories of her mother due her young age at the time of Cline's death.
-In an interview with People, Julie discussed her mother's legacy, "I do understand her position in history, and the history of Nashville and country music...I'm still kind of amazed at it myself, because there's 'Mom' and then there's 'Patsy Cline,' and I'm actually a fan."
+In an interview with People, Julie discussed her mother's legacy: "I do understand her position in history, and the history of Nashville and country music...I'm still kind of amazed at it myself, because there's 'Mom' and then there's 'Patsy Cline,' and I'm actually a fan."

 Cline's mother died in 1998, 35 years after Cline's death.
 Both of Cline's surviving siblings fought in court over their mother's estate.
 Because of legal fees, many of Cline's possessions were sold at auction.

-Present-day American female blues, swing, and rock and roll singer, songwriter, and record producer Casey Hensley is a distant relation of Cline's.
+American female blues, swing, and rock and roll singer, songwriter, and record producer Casey Hensley is a distant relation of Cline's.